 On November 9, 1905, Columbia Heights had its first record of police service when August H. Beurger was paid for one day of work as a constable.
 In July of 1921, the first budget for police services was approved in the amount of $500.
 Shortly thereafter, in October of 1921, Mayor Gauvette and the City Council appointed and approved the first police department for the city.
 The first radios were installed in the department’s two squad cars in March of 1931.
 In September of 1944, Columbia Heights signed an agreement with the Minneapolis Police Department to furnish all radios and repairs in addition to a broadcasting service.
 A telephone system for requesting police assistance was implemented in January 1962

-From the 1980’s and into the 1990’s, there were a number of important programs put into place that are still in use today.
+From the 1980s and into the 1990s, there were a number of important programs put into place that are still in use today.
 Some of these programs include the School Liaison Officer program, DARE (Drug Abuse Resistance Education), and participation in National Night Out.
 The Twin Cities area began using the 9-1-1 system in 1982.
-Computerization of the department’s records began in the 1980’s, and advances in technology continue to change how police officers perform their jobs.
+Computerization of the department’s records began in the 1980s, and advances in technology continue to change how police officers perform their jobs.
 For instance, new web-based programs allow officers to receive dispatch information on squad computers and accidents can be entered online through the Department of Vehicle Services website.
-The Police Department is also currently using a mobile license plate reader that alerts officers to possible stolen vehicles.